 But that didn't stop Feifel from standing and saluting when the American flag rolled by.

 And the heat also didn't stop others from saluting Feifel, an Army veteran.
-In the space of just a few minutes, a stranger handed Feifel a small flag, and another shook his hand to thank him for his service.

 Looking out at Main Street's busy sidewalks, Feifel was pleased with the morning's turnout.